 The wide examples here show that hacks and software errors can be reduced but not prevented.
-The only protection is to detect errors and recover, which means independently checking the counts.
+The widespread The only protection is to detect errors and recover, which means independently checking the counts.
 Reputable software has hundreds of bugs, and annual updates have bugs.
 Chinese, Russians, other countries, and organized crime have infiltrated everywhere worth infiltrating.
+The SolarWinds hack is one of many similar (as yet undiscovered) infestations which affect all organizations.
 Policy makers need a broader, longer term view than software designers.

 Contents of This Page

 A. ELECTION MACHINE ERRORS

 1. 2022 China aggressively targeted Canadian federal elections, with secret money for 19 candidates, some of whom knew it, and placing staff.
 Goal is to change Parliamentary votes on China.
 Do they do the same in other countries?

 2. 2022 Increase of thousands of phishing emails detected for election workers before primaries in AZ & PA.
 If other states were targeted, it was not detected.